Manjushree8/registration-form/README.md

 # 📝 Register Form

-*Register Form* is a clean and responsive user registration page created using *HTML, **CSS, and **JavaScript*.
+*Register Form* is a clean and responsive user registration page created using HTML, CSS, and JavaScript.
 It validates input fields like username, email, and password and provides instant feedback to users.

 ## 🌟 Features